ABOUT

 Flash content is vector-based.
 Shapes in a SWF are not stored as raster images — they are defined using fill styles, line styles, and edge records that describe curves and lines in twips (twentieths of a point, or 1/1440th of an inch).
 The renderer recomputes everything at display time, which is why Flash content scaled cleanly to any resolution long before high-DPI displays existed.

 Curves use quadratic Bézier segments encoded as straight or curved edge records.
 Straight edges store delta-X and delta-Y offsets in variable-length bit fields.
 Curved edges store two control point deltas and an anchor delta, again in bit-packed form.
-Reconstructing a shape means walking these edge records and accumulating a path.
+Reconstructing a shape means walking these edge records and accumulating a path — but the path itself has no fixed starting point, no guaranteed ordering, and no requirement that edges arrive in any particular sequence.

 And underneath all of that, later SWF versions embed ActionScript bytecode — first AVM1 (a stack-based virtual machine for AS1/AS2), and later AVM2 (a register-based VM for AS3 with typed operands, exception handling, and a full class system).
 Executing that correctly is a separate and substantial problem, which is why full SWF support remains an ongoing engineering effort rather than a solved one.